 At the Clinic

-Face-Up is a great new lunchtime skin treatment, which combines abrasion and micro massage to improve skin texture, reduce pore size and rejuvenate skin with no downtime.
+Face-Up is a great new lunchtime skin treatment, which combines abrasion and micro massage to improve skin texture, reduce pore size and rejuvenate skin with minimal downtime.
 You’ll see a difference from a one off treatment or a course of four weekly treatments will target all concerns From £150 0207 436 4441

 HIT THE SPOTS

 Brown spots and areas of pigmentation are tell tale signs of aging and damaged skin caused through over exposure to the sun, hormonal imbalance and oxidative stress resulting in over production of melanin in the skin.
 Prevent by using sunscreen with a minimum SPF30 every day and treat existing marks with a skin evening product.
 VI or Obagi.